Occassional Cocktails may earn compensation from purchases made after clicking links on this page. Learn more Here.

 Step Four

-Slowly pour ½ oz of White Crème de Cacao into the spoon.
+Slowly pour ½ oz of White Crème de Cacao onto the back of the spoon.
 Lift the spoon up and out of the Kahlua as the White Crème de Cacao fills the glass.

 Step Five